nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 117-119:

+**Today's Progress**: Enki, Bootstrap review and Git practice.

+**Thoughts:**: Really struggling...
+Also having more computer problems, so that just adds to the stress.

+### Day 116 (October 3, 2017):

+**Today's Progress**: Pair programming...
+Finished up "Pairwise".
+Also dabbled around with Express and Exceljs.

+**Thoughts:**: Happy to put that algo behind me...
+At least for the moment.
+I will probably refactor it as I learn more.

 ### Day 116 (October 3, 2017):

 **Today's Progress**: Pair programming...
 Finished up "Pairwise".
 Also dabbled around with Express and Exceljs.